grnet/synnefo/docs/dev-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The suggested method of setting up an environment for development purposes is first to install Synnefo on a Debian Wheezy system and then to use Python's `development mode
+The suggested method of setting up an environment for development purposes is first to install Synnefo on a Debian Jessie system and then to use Python's `development mode
 <http://www.ewencp.org/blog/a-brief-introduction-to-packaging-python/>`_ to run
 Synnefo from a cloned repo and see your changes instantly.